Characters of Holby City: Lola Griffin

 Sharon D. Clarke plays Lola Griffin, introduced in Holby Citys seventh series as the two-time ex-wife of Ric Griffin, and a cardiothoracic registrar.
 She is quickly promoted to critical care consultant and head of the hospital's Acute Assessment Unit.
 However, the fast pace of the AAU combined with her "feisty, controlling" nature culminates in her being fired from the hospital and suffering a heart attack on the same day.
 Lola recovers following surgery, and is re-employed by the hospital, switching roles once again to become a post-operative care consultant.
 It has been announced that the character will depart from the show later in 2008, to allow Clarke to return to musical theatre.
 When Holby General's CEO Jayne Grayson is forced to make a consultant redundant, Lola is top of the list.
 She leaves the hospital to work as medical officer at a private psychiatric clinic.
 With the help of Ric, she manages to fool Jayne into doubling her redundancy package even though she has a better job to go to.
 On her first day, she is reunited with former colleague Abra Durant who is being treated for post traumatic stress syndrome following his time in Africa.
-When Abra discharges himself and decides to return to Ghana, Lola realises that the new job isn't right for her, so hands in her resignation and leaves with Abra.
+When Abra discharges himself and decides to return to Ghana, Lola realises that the new job is not right for her, so hands in her resignation and leaves with Abra.

 Ric Griffin

-Hugh Quarshie plays Ric Griffin, the hospital's Head of general surgery.
+Hugh Quarshie plays Ric Griffin, the hospital's head of general surgery.
 He is portrayed as "stubborn, impulsive and self-destructive," but at the same time "noble and righteous", unafraid to fight for his principles and medical ethics.
 His major storylines concentrate on his gambling addiction, and his inability to find the right woman.
 Ric has been married six times (twice to fellow Holby doctor Lola Griffin), and has eight children and two grandchildren.
 He is the longest serving character on the show, having arrived at the start of Holby Citys fourth series.
 The character was briefly written out in 2006 to allow Quarshie time off to film two episodes of BBC sci-fi series Doctor Who, but returned again to the serial in 2007.